tonethar/IGME-230-GDD-2017-Fall/notes/web-apps-4.md

 googleLink.href = "http://www.bing.com";
 ```

-- Reload the page and click the Google link - it should now send you to www.bing.com
+- Reload the page and click the Google link - it should now send you to www.bing.com - don't tell Google about this as they might come after you!

 - You can also open up the web inspector to verify that the value of the Google link's href is now `http://www.bing.com`